tendermint/tendermint/docs/using-tendermint.rst

 Earlier, we used the ``broadcast_tx_commit`` endpoint to send a transaction.
 When a transaction is sent to a Tendermint node, it will run via ``CheckTx`` against the application.
-If it passes ``CheckTx``, it will be included in the mempool, broadcast to other peers, and eventually included in a block.
+If it passes ``CheckTx``, it will be included in the mempool, broadcasted to other peers, and eventually included in a block.

 Since there are multiple phases to processing a transaction, we offer